FriendlyCaptcha/friendly-docs/src/pages/integrations/salesforce/index.md

 ## Flow Example

 This example shows how to use Friendly Captcha for Salesforce in a Flow.
 We'll create a simple login screen that displays a Friendly Captcha Widget and includes server-side captcha verification.
+The pattern outlined here should be translatable anywhere you can use LWCs and Apex classes.

 ### Create a new Screen Flow in Setup

 This will open the Flow Builder app with Start and End elements.
 Add a Screen Flow with an Email component and a Password component, and then scroll down to the list of custom components to add a Friendly Captcha Widget component.
-If you haven't configured your integration by following the steps listed above, make sure to at least add a value for the Sitekey field at this step.
+If you haven't configured your integration by following [the steps listed above](#configuration), make sure to at least add a value for the Sitekey field at this step (under **Properties**).

 <figure style={{ textAlign: 'center', margin: '3em 0' }}>
     <img src="/img/salesforce-screen-flow.png" alt="Configuring a Screen Flow" />